IFI funded projects

 The Indigenous Forestry Initiative (IFI) supports Indigenous-led economic development in Canada’s forest sector.
 Funding aims to increase Indigenous participation in forestry-related opportunities, businesses, careers and governance.

-The IFI also delivers the Northern and Remote Forest Biomass Initiative, in partnership with Indigenous Services Canada under the Strategic Partnership Initiative (SPI); funding heat and power biomass projects in Indigenous communities.
+The IFI also delivers the Northern and Remote Forest Biomass Initiative, in partnership with Indigenous Services Canada under the Strategic Partnership Initiative (SPI).
+This partnership provides funding for heat and power biomass projects in Indigenous communities.

 - Agoke Development Corporation